Uniphar/devops-guidelines/DnsResolverLocalSetupGuide.md

 ## Step 2: Change Local DNS Server IP Address

-The Platform team have prepared a PowerShell script that takes an environment as the input and sets up the Azure DNS Private Resolver for that environment as your local DNS server.
+The Platform team has prepared a PowerShell script that takes an environment as the input and sets up the Azure DNS Private Resolver for that environment as your local DNS server.